burger icon

 - Video Poker & Oddballs: Multi-hand poker, dice, instant scratchies-perfect boredom killers on the train.
 Buttons are big enough you can mash 'em without looking silly.

-My 2025 mobile go-tos: Wolf Treasure, Sun of Egypt 3, Green Chilli, Dog House Megaways, Sweet Bonanza, Dragon Pearls, Book of Dead, Blackjack Surrender, Lightning Roulette, Sakura Fortune.
+My 2025 mobile go-tos: Green Chilli, Dog House Megaways, Sweet Bonanza, Dragon Pearls, Book of Dead, Blackjack Surrender, Lightning Roulette, Sakura Fortune.
+I'm a bit wary of Wolf Treasure and Sun of Egypt 3 on mobile now due to those freeze reports, so I play those on desktop only.
 If I'm being brutally honest, wish they'd stock more homegrown pokies-some of the international stuff feels a bit samey after a while.

 Loads in a flash-rarely waited more than the time it takes to open a biscuit packet.
 Live casino drops to SD if signal's dodgy (blame Optus, not the casino).
 Quick fix: keep Chrome or Safari up-to-date, or you'll get weird glitches.
 Menu sorted itself after I cleared the browser cache, no drama.
 Oh, and was spinning within minutes-didn't clock it, but quick enough for me most days.